 Explore the FSLN site to learn more about the network, professional development opportunities and resources offered, and how you can join.
 Visit the FSLN here.

-The Regenerative Agriculture Innovation Network (REGAIN) is an online platform intended to support the efforts of regenerative agriculture educators, advocates, and leaders in the Upper Midwest and beyond.
+The Regenerative Ag Idea Network (REGAIN) is an online platform intended to support the efforts of regenerative agriculture educators, advocates, and leaders in the Upper Midwest and beyond.

 REGAIN provides a critical forum for individuals and organizations working in regenerative agriculture to learn and collaborate.
 REGAIN seeks to connect, inform, and empower educators, advocates, and leading practitioners working to advance regenerative agriculture.